 Our Community

-Montpelier is a small midestern city with tree-lined streets, friendly neighbors, and a great deal of pride.
+Montpelier is a small midwestern city with tree-lined streets, friendly neighbors, and a great deal of pride.
 With a unique blend of small-town values and resourceful residents, Montpelier has a lot to offer.

 LEARN MORE